mas-bandwidth/netcode/README.md

 * Secure client connection with connect tokens
 * Client slot system where each client is assigned a client index on connect
-* Encrypted and signed packets between client and server
+* Encrypted and signed packets

 and protects your game server from: